olivierdalang/django-toosimple-q/README.md

 ### Schedules

 By default, `last_run` is set to `now()` on schedule creation.
 This means they will only run on next cron occurence.
-If you need your schedules to be run as soon as possible after startup, you can specify `last_run=None`.
+If you need your schedules to be run as soon as possible after initialisation, you can specify `last_run=None`.

 ```python
 @schedule(cron="30 8 * * *", last_run=None)